HheCcc/cse15L-Lab3-reports/index.md

 ./911report/chapter-9.txt
 ```

-## This command is used to search for files within a directory hierarchy, ignoring the case of the filenames.
+## The `-iname` option is particularly useful when you are unsure of the capitalization of the file names you are looking for, or when the file system contains file names with inconsistent capitalization patterns.

 ## Source:
 * https://man7.org/linux/man-pages/man1/find.1.html